vblanco20-1/HoverGame/README.md

 # TERRAIN
 The Terrain was done in 10 minutes by using Houdini with a few noise filters and a couple procedural steps for the craters.
+There is no barrier that blocks the player from dropping from the map.

 # HOVERCRAFT: